 |Genre:||Hack and Slash|

-The game apparently strikes a perfect balance between raiding, fast-paced gunplay, and grinding for loot and is best described as an FPS with MMO elements.
 Destiny 2 allows you to participate in various PvE and PvP activities that will reward you with some sweet items you can use to become more powerful and progress further.
 Though time-consuming, completing an entire item set is a satisfying experience.
+Over the years it also received several large expansions and updates, helping the game grow to massive levels and introducing a stupidly huge number of unique, powerful weapons for you to strive for.

 Monster Hunter: World

-If you’re up to a challenge and always had a dream of becoming a professional monster hunter hunting the most dangerous creatures then you should definitely try Monster Hunter: World.
+If you’re up to a challenge and always had a dream of becoming a professional monster hunter hunting the most dangerous creatures in the world, then you should definitely try Monster Hunter: World.

-You will be also able to travel through open areas on your horse, Despair.
 But it’s not enough to face the biggest challenges and even Death will need powerful items in order to defeat demanding opponents – thankfully enemies drop tons of useful pieces of equipment you can use to make your character stronger.
+In addition to “regular” magic weapons from several classes, you can also find Possessed gear, which gets more powerful if you feed it other items.
+It might even gain the consumed items’ magical properties!

 The Incredible Adventures of Van Helsing